Developer Guide

 Step 4.

-The user now decides that adding the person was a mistake, and decides to undo that action by executing the undo
+The user now decides that adding the person was a mistake, and decides to undo that action by executing the undo command.

-command will call HistoryUtil#undo
+The undo command will call HistoryUtil#undo.

 -